Run-Wild-Studio/Easy-API/New Folder With Items/developers/events.md

 ### The `beforeFetchApi` event

-Plugins can get notified before a api's data has been fetched.
+Plugins can get notified before an api's data has been fetched.
 You can also return with a response to bypass Easy API's default fetching.

 ```php
 use runwildstudio\easyapi\events\ApiDataEvent;